beefcheeks/avigate/README.md

 * 2 Android devices (4.1+) with cellular data, one with [USB-OTG](https://www.androidpit.com/usb-otg-what-it-means-and-how-to-use-it) capability
 * 1 [Arduino](https://www.arduino.cc/en/Main/ArduinoBoardUno) (I use an Arduino Uno Rev3)
 * 1 fully functional RC plane with control surfaces, servos, a motor (prop), an electronic speed controller (ESC), and a battery.
-This plane should be sufficiently large enough to carry the Android device with [USB-OTG](https://www.androidpit.com/usb-otg-what-it-means-and-how-to-use-it) during flight.
+This plane should be sufficiently large enough to carry the Android device with a [USB-OTG](https://www.androidpit.com/usb-otg-what-it-means-and-how-to-use-it) connected [Arduino](https://www.arduino.cc/en/Main/ArduinoBoardUno) during flight.
 I recommend a wingspan of at least 4 feet (48 inches).
 * 1 radio controller and receiver with at least 5 channels
 * 1 [Arduino protoboard](https://www.adafruit.com/products/2077) (recommended and includes headers)
 * 1 [Micro-USB OTG cable](http://www.amazon.com/Cable-Matters-Micro-USB-Adapter-6-Inch/dp/B00GM0OZ4O/)